-Over four million people in Europe acquire a healthcare-associated infection (HAI) every year, of whom approximately 37,000 die as a direct result of the infection.
-The death toll from HAI is comparable to the number of people who die each year in road traffic accidents.
-Antimicrobial use (AMU) is a key driver of antimicrobial resistance (AMR); understanding the indications, dose used, and adherence to guidelines is key to reducing antibiotic consumption.
+Over four million people in Europe acquire a healthcare-associated infection (HCAI) every year, of whom approximately 37,000 die as a direct result of the infection.
+The death toll from antimicrobial resistance (AMR) exceeds the number of people who die each year in road traffic accidents; in 2021 there were an estimated 2,213 AMR-associated deaths and 1,329 reported road fatalities in England (ESPAUR report 2021 to 2022; Reported road casualties Great Britain, annual report: 2021).
+Antimicrobial use (AMU) is a key driver of AMR; understanding the indications, dose used, and adherence to guidelines is key to reducing antibiotic consumption.

-Surveillance of HAI and AMU is an essential component of infection prevention and antimicrobial stewardship.
-It drives key actions by planning and implementing more effective, evidence based interventions, policies, surveillance and strategies.
-However, robust comparable data for HAI and AMU (other than mandatory reporting) are not currently available across all inpatient settings in England making it difficult to quantify overall if there have been any changes in NHS trusts' or Independent providers' HAI rates or AMU other than the few (MRSA, MSSA, Gram-negative bacteraemia and Clostridioides difficile infections ) which are reported on a mandatory basis.
+Surveillance of HCAI and AMU is an essential component of infection prevention and antimicrobial stewardship.
+It drives key actions by planning and implementing more effective, evidence-based interventions, policies, surveillance and strategies.
+However, robust comparable data for HCAI and AMU (other than mandatory reporting) are not currently available across all inpatient settings in England making it difficult to quantify overall if there have been any changes in NHS trusts' or Independent providers' HCAI rates or AMU other than the few (MRSA, MSSA, Gram-negative bacteraemia and Clostridioides difficile infections) which are reported on a mandatory basis.

-Prevalence surveys are useful in providing data on the proportion of HAI and proportion and types of AMU at any one point (or period) in time in hospitals and give a better understanding of burden of both HAI and community-acquired infection (CAI) treated with antibiotics and AMU.
+Prevalence surveys are useful in providing data on the proportion of HCAI and proportion and types of AMU at any one point (or period) in time in hospitals and give a better understanding of burden of both HCAI and community-acquired infection (CAI) treated with antibiotics and AMU.

-This point prevalence survey will be the fifth national point prevalence survey on healthcare associated infections and the second national survey on antimicrobial use.
-The results of previous point prevalence surveys are provided in table 1.
+This point-prevalence survey will be the sixth national point-prevalence survey on HCAI and the third national survey on AMU.
+The results of previous point-prevalence surveys are provided in table 1.

 Table 1.
-Results of previous point prevalence surveys.
+Results of previous point-prevalence surveys.

-Year of Survey Total patients surveyed Total number with HAI HAI Prevalence (%) Total number on antimicrobials AMU Prevalence (%)
+Year of Survey Total patients surveyed Total number with HCAI Total number on antimicrobials 1 AMU Prevalence (%)

 England 2016 48,312 3,314 6.9 17,884 37.0

 England 2011 52,443 3,360 6.4 18,219 34.7

 England 2006 58,775 4,812 8.2 NA NA

 UK 1993/4 37,111 3,353 9.0 NA NA

 UK 1980 18,163 1,671 9.2 NA NA

-NA = Not assessed; Number of patients on at least one antimicrobial (excluding TB, HIV and Hepatitis treatment)
+NA = Not assessed; 1 Number of patients on at least one antimicrobial (excluding TB, HIV and Hepatitis treatment)